 Another complication comes with assessment challenges that stretch on for years before resulting in a reduction, as occurs frequently with expensive commercial property claims.
 Who would be responsible for paying the interest that accumulated on those refunds while the challenges were being litigated?
 Brooks said the county’s budget would continue to pay those costs.

-How to challenge your tax assessment
+How to challenge your assessment online

 Many assessment-system stakeholders contacted by Newsday said they wanted to know more before taking a position on Brooks’ plan.
 After years of supporting other proposals for fixing the county’s tax refund issues, they remained skeptical of new ones.